vrthra/dharasheth.github.io/skills.md

 Internship evaluation fall term:

-"Dhara has been proactive in engaging in school wide initiatives, helping to start and moderate a Latina Girls' Group.
+_"Dhara has been proactive in engaging in school wide initiatives, helping to start and moderate a Latina Girls' Group.
 I have had the opportunity to observe her in a variety of situations with students.
 Dhara is an excellent listener and her interview skills are superb.
-We have also benefited from her analytical skills and insights in file reviews and classroom observations." - Andrew Witt (site-supervisor)
+We have also benefited from her analytical skills and insights in file reviews and classroom observations."_ - Andrew Witt (site-supervisor)

 Internship evaluation Winter term:

-"Dhara demonstrates great school counseling skills and instincts.
+_"Dhara demonstrates great school counseling skills and instincts.
 She has shown great ability to work with students and staff one-on-one and in groups.
 She also shows initiative in developing intervention programs (e.g., girls groups, after school clubs) that are well-thought out and comprehensive in their scope.
 Dhara is courageous in her willingness to address important issues within the school environment.
-She is professional, thoughtful, and reflective in her training and practice."- Andrew Witt (site-supervisor)
+She is professional, thoughtful, and reflective in her training and practice."_ - Andrew Witt (site-supervisor)

 ---